Skin Cancer and You Urgent Facts, Causes and Dangers You Need to Know Today

 In other words, melanoma has a high cure rate if caught early on and removed completely.

-Mohs surgery is an advanced method for removing melanoma.
+Mohs skin-cancer surgery is an advanced method for removing melanoma.

 UV rays pouring down from the sun or tanning beds cause Melanoma by indirect DNA damage.